Countries may restrict travel or bring in rules at short notice. Check with your travel company or airline for changes.

 If you are travelling to Greece and other Schengen countries without a visa, make sure your whole visit is within the 90-day limit.
 Visits to Schengen countries within the previous 180 days before you travel count towards your 90 days.

-To stay longer, to work or study, for business or for other reasons, you will need to meet the Greek government’s entry requirements.
-Check with the Greek Embassy what type of visa and/or work permit, if any, you may need.
+For a longer stay (to work or study, for business or for other reasons) you will need to meet the Greek government’s entry requirements.
+Check with the Greek Embassy before you make arrangements to travel about what type of visa and work permit, if any, you may need.

 If you are travelling to Greece for work, read the guidance on visas and permits.

 The entry requirements for touring creatives have recently changed, more details of the new rules can be found on the Greek Embassy website.
 If you stay in Greece with a residence permit or long-stay visa, this does not count towards your 90-day visa-free limit.

 Check your passport is stamped if you enter or exit the Schengen area through Greece as a visitor.
 Border guards will use passport stamps to check you’re complying with the 90-day visa-free limit for short stays in the Schengen area.
 If relevant entry or exit stamps are not in your passport, border guards will presume that you have overstayed your visa-free limit.